JanusMilan/loging-scripts/programs_for_frontend_entries/test_files/search_all_monthly_frontend_entries/ReadMe.txt

-how to run program in the console:
+How to run a program in the console:
---> python3 search_all_monthly_frontend_errors.py test_infile_frontend_error.txt front_end_error_file.txt
+→ python3 search_all_monthly_frontend_entries.py test_infile_frontend_entries.txt test_outfile_frontend_entries.txt

-evaluation of the test
+Test input file
---> input file "test_infile_frontend_error.txt" has 131 lines
+→input file "test_infile_frontend_entries.txt" has 10 lines
-	--> one line (1. line) with error "jsToAppInterface >invalid webview type caused by" which is in evaluation to ignore --> 8 lines with non-error entry "[[TIME]] 89 msec: tabConfiguration clicked" --> so output file should have 122 with error entries\lines --> output file
+→line 1 is Frontend [INFO] entry which is to be ignored →line 2 is Frontend [INFO] entry which is to be ignored →lines 3 and 4 are Frontend [INFO] entries which are not to be ignored and are part of the output file →line 5 is Frontend [ERROR] entry which is to be ignored →lines 6 and 7 are Frontend [ERROR] entries which are not to be ignored and are part of the output file →line 8 is Frontend [TIME] which entry is not to be ignored and it is part of the output file →lines 9 and 10 are Backend [ERROR] entries which are to be ignored

-	--> has 122 error entries\lines
+Evaluation of the test
-    --> the correct line number appears before each message --> test is successful
+→5 of 10 entries from input file are to be ignored →output file hat 5 lines with the right entries, what is correct →the correct line number appears before each message